fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/05.Lab 5 - Git Basics/Homework.md

 :::tip **NOTE**

-If the PR is rejected, read the comments made by the assistant (`pkaselj`) and fix issues before **submitting the PR again - do not merge if the PR is rejected**
+If the PR is rejected, read the comments made by the assistant (`Zeljko9999`) and fix issues before **submitting the PR again - do not merge if the PR is rejected**

 :::